-“Gardner Village is a unique destination that brings visitors every day,” Long says.
+“Gardner Village is a unique destination that brings visitors every day throughout the year,” Long says.
 “Especially during WitchFest, people come from California, Idaho, Wyoming, Colorado and even Oregon to be part of the fun.
 The Village showcases an important part of West Jordan history.”

-Gardner Village features locally-owned specialty shops and event venues surrounding the historic Gardner Mill, now listed on the National Historic Register.
+Gardner Village features locally-owned specialty shops and event venues surrounding the historic Gardner Mill, which is listed on the National Historic Register.
 The old flour mill is home to Archibald’s Restaurant, Mill Plaza and CF Home.
 Vintage pioneer architecture, antique fixtures, red brick paths and bridges add to the atmosphere that takes you back to a simpler time and spotlight Utah's colorful history.

 Gardner Village is a Utah historic site and is located at 1100 West 7800 South in West Jordan, Utah, a suburb of Salt Lake City.
 The Village is open year 'round, Monday through Saturday.